san-sei/documents/content/en/pages/setupkeys/setup.md

     <img src="/images/vendor/arts/pt-dl.png">
 </p>

-<p>You can use IDmelon FIDO security keys as a passwordless sign-in method within various web accounts, services, and systems.
+<p>You can use IDmelon Authenticator as a passwordless sign-in method within various web accounts, services, and systems.
 We will help you learn how to add IDmelon security key to different platforms like Microsoft, Windows Login, Twitter, Dropbox and more ...</p>

 [https://www.idmelon.com/download](https://www.idmelon.com/download)